lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     bx cr login
     ```
+    `bx cr login` is a wrapper for `docker login` , it is only needed to log your local docker daemon into the registry, which enables you to push/pull images.

 1. If you forgot the namespace for your image registry, run the following command.
     ```